gvwilson/thirdbit/src/fiction/santas/index.md

 *Mechanical Motors Part XVII: Reciprocating Drives* was stamped on the cover.
 Inside were diagrams so detailed he would have needed a magnifying glass to make sense of them and dense blocks of text interrupted by formulas and tables.
-"Are these…elf books?"
+"Are you—are you repairing it yourself?"

 The santa nodded.
 "There was a school three stops up the line before everything fell apart.
 Took a while,
-but I managed to sneak past Santazilla and bring them here."
+but I managed to sneak past Santazilla and find these.

-"But—"
+Elfabot's helping,"
+she added.
+"In fact,
+de's doing most of the work.
+But I'm learning."

 Finner paused for a moment to consider his words.
 "Isn't it a bit unusual for a santa to be doing this kind of thing?" he finally ventured.

 The santa shrugged.
 "Santa this, elf that—all this who-does-what seems pretty foolish when the world has ended, or nearly.
 I think what matters is whether people are happy or not.
-If I can fix the train and deliver some presents then I'll be happy and the children will be happy and the world will be a better place."
+If we can fix the train and deliver some presents then people will be happy and the world will be a better place."

 She straightened some tools on the workbench nearest here.
 "Now, how about you?
 How did you wind up here?"

 Finner put down *Mechanical Motors Part XVII*.
-He didn't want to lie—the santa *had* saved his life—but after everything he had been through, a selective account seemed prudent.
+He didn't want to lie,
+but after everything he had been through, the whole truth seemed ill-advised.
 "By accident," he said,
 trying his best to sound embarrassed.
 "I was fooling around with someone else's wherever.
 So if I could just use yours to get home, I'd really appreciate it."

-"I'm afraid that's going to be a bit difficult," the santa said.
+"I'm afraid that's going to be a bit difficult," a mechanical voice said.
 "You see,
 the only wherever left on this world is in the factory that Santazilla is guarding."